 Final Decision on Grasshopper vs RingCentral

-RingCentral is the best option for small, medium, or large businesses that want scalability.
+RingCentral is the best option for businesses of any size that want scalability.
 Although RingCentral can end up costing more than Grasshopper, it has all the features and compliance tools that an enterprise-level business requires.
 It is also more flexible than Grasshopper, as it can both replace and integrate with a traditional business phone system.

 If making your employees use many systems won’t hurt their productivity, then Grasshopper might be the most affordable option for your business.
 But if you want a fully integrated communication platform, then RingCentral the better choice.